To explore any of these planned giving options, contact our Director of Philanthropy,

-Donating appreciated stocks, bonds, or mutual funds is quick and simple and may provide you with significant tax benefits.
-You transfer appreciated securities to The Stewardship Network and we sell them that day and use the proceeds to fund critical work to care for our land and water.
+Donating appreciated stocks, bonds, or mutual funds is quick, simple, and may provide significant tax benefits.
+After the transfer of appreciated securities, The Stewardship Network immediately sells them and uses the proceeds to fund critical work to care for land and water.

 Gifts for the Future

 Wills or Trusts

 Help protect nature for years to come by making a gift to The Stewardship Network in your estate plan.
 You can designate an amount or percentage of your estate to go to The Stewardship Network by including a bequest provision in your will or revocable trust.
 Your distribution is fully deductible for federal estate tax purposes and there is no limit on the deduction that your estate can claim.
 In addition, the gift is usually exempt from state inheritance laws.